-- reviewed and determined the policy for the remuneration of Directors and senior management of the Company. - assessed performance of executive Directors. - reviewed and recommended the remuneration package of the Directors and senior management of the Company. - reviewed and approved the terms of executive Director's service contract.
-Corporate Governance Report (Continued)
+- reviewed and determined the policy for the remuneration of Directors and senior management of the Company. - assessed performance of executive Directors. - reviewed and recommended the remuneration package of the Directors and senior management of the Company. - reviewed and approved the terms of Directors' service contract.